5PCD3/Face_Detection_Attendance_System/README.md

 ---

-This readme provides a clear and structured guide to set up, use, and contribute to the Face Detection Attendence System project.
+This readme provides a clear and structured guide to set up, use, and contribute to the Face Detection Attendance System project.
 If you have any questions, feedback, or issues, please feel free to contact at [pcdpcdjbx@gmail.com](mailto:pcdpcdjbx@gmail.com) .